sebasospina343/chargebackgurus-test/README.md

 Mini Project: CRUD UI, dynamic charter using D3JS and AngularJS.

 INSTALLATION
+You need to install NodeJS in your local machine first (https://nodejs.org/es/).
 Using NodeJS and npm you can go to root folder and run in terminal

 npm install

 And then to start local server

-nam start
+npm start

 This command will start a local server in your machine running in localhost:8000.
 Point your browser to localhost:8000